citra-emu/citra-web/site/content/entry/citra-progress-report-2017-june.md

 ## Implement Various Fragment Lighting Features ([this](https://github.com/citra-emu/citra/pull/2727), [here](ttps://github.com/citra-emu/citra/pull/2762), and [there](https://github.com/citra-emu/citra/pull/2776)) by [wwylele](https://github.com/wwylele)

 These new features are all just features that were not known or not researched enough when the original lighting implementation was written.
-A few small fixes leads to big changes, such as the fact that Super Smash Bros. for 3DS now has proper lighting, instead of colours looking washed out and very bright.
+A few small fixes lead to big changes, such as the fact that Super Smash Bros. for 3DS now has proper lighting, instead of colours looking washed out and very bright.

 <p style="text-align: center; font-size: small; padding: 1%">
 <img style="padding: 0% 0% 1% 0%" height="50%" width="50%" alt="Super Smash Bros. for 3DS before the new lighting features" src="/images/entry/citra-progress-report-2017-june/smash-bright-before.png" />